-Welcome to Node.js Tutorial – Following these lucid tutorials helps you learn basic understanding of Node.js.
-With the progression of your learning, more advanced concepts to program and build server side applications and networking applications are provided.
+Welcome to NodeJS Tutorial.
+Following these lucid tutorials helps you learn basic understanding of Node.js.
+With the progression of your learning, more advanced concepts to program and build server side applications and networking applications will be provided.

 Node.js if free to use and is an open source server framework.
-Node.js runs on various platforms and some of them are Linux, Unix, Windows, Mac OS X, etc.
+Node.js runs on various platforms and some of them are Linux, Unix, Windows, Mac OS X, etc., which are widely used operating systems.

 - Non-blocking I/O model

-To appreciate the features of Node.js and how it revolutionized the server side applications in terms of resource usage and event handling, we might need to take a sneak peak into the traditional model of web servers.
-And know how Node.js fill the performance voids.
+To appreciate the features of Node.js and how it revolutionized the server side applications in terms of resource usage and event handling, we might need to take a sneak peak into the traditional model of web servers; and know how Node.js fills the performance voids.

 In a traditional web server, when a web-client (browser or an application) makes a request, server takes the request and waits for the response to be prepared by file system/database/any other resource.
 Consider that your web service has become popular and number of web-client requests hitting the server is increasing day by day.
 But if you observe, the server is serving one request at a time and while the file-system/database is preparing the response, the server is being idle, instead of taking requests from other customers.
 Node.js exploits this idle time with its event-driven framework.
 That is after taking a request, the server tries to prepare the response.
 And if there is any resource (file-system/database/etc) involved to prepare the response, server is let free and is informed through events when the response is ready.
 Mean while, instead of being idle during this time, server takes requests from other clients.
 When a response for a client is ready, an event is generated to let the server know the response is ready, which is in turn served to clients.